McNopper/OpenGL/GLUS/README.txt

 Changelog:

 20.10.2014 - Fixed issue in wavefront scene loading.
 Added OpenGL Example43 plus assets.

+		   - Updated paths and links in the projects.

 17.10.2014 - Added wavefront scene loading and improved loader at all.
 Minor bug fixing.